Tokyo 2020: Fukushima to host Olympic events

 Regeneration

 Baseball is considered Japan's most popular sport, with tens of thousands frequently flocking to watch the Nippon Professional Baseball league.

-Japan has previously won three Olympic medals in the sport, never failing to reach the semifinals.
+Japan has won three baseball medals since its introduction as an official Olympic sport in 1992, never failing to reach the semifinals.
+The game is back on the agenda for 2020, having been dropped after Beijing 2008.

-The events will be held at the Azuma Baseball stadium, some 70 kilometers north-west of the ruined Fukushima Daiichi nuclear power plant.
+The events will be held at the Azuma Baseball stadium, some 70 kilometers northwest of the ruined Fukushima Daiichi nuclear power plant.

 Renovated for the 2020 Games, the 30,000-seat venue will host Olympic matches in conjunction with the Yokohama Stadium in the Kanagawa prefecture.